 - if the "traffCorreInd" attribute set to true is included in the TrafficControlData data type referenced by a set of PCC rules, based on SMF implementation and local configuration, the SMF should select a common DNAI from the list of DNAI included in the "routeToLocs" attribute for the identified traffic of the PDU session.

 - if the "maxAllowedUpLat" attribute is received, SMF may use this value to decide whether edge relocation is needed to ensure that the user plane latency does not exceed the value and whether to relocate the PSA UPF to satisfy the user plane latency; if the "upLatPrefer" attribute is received, the SMF may decide to (re-)select the PSA UPF based on the preference.

+- if the "easIpReplaceInfos" attribute is received, the SMF may instruct the local PSA UPF with the EAS IP address replacement using "Outer Header Creation" as defined in 3GPP TS 29.244 [13] subclause 8.2.56 and "Outer Header Removal" as defined in 3GPP TS 29.244 [13] subclause 8.2.64.

 If routing of traffic to a local access to a data network policy provided in the "routeToLocs" attribute is invalid, unknown or not applicable, or the enforcement of the steering of the traffic to the indicated DNAI failed, the SMF shall return a PCC Rule Error Report, as specified in subclauses 4.2.3.16 and 4.2.4.15, and set the "failureCode" attribute to "DNAI_STEERING_ERROR".